paulvee/Lars-GPSDO-V1/README.md

 6. I forgot to add pins for a power LED because at first I didn't think I needed one.
 You can easily add one and tie it to any exposed 5V place with a resistor and ground.
 7. L101 is located on the bottom side, just in case a large size OCXO could be in the way on the top.
 I have always mounted it on top.
 8. I suggest you seriously isolate the OCXO you are going to use with a foam box.
 Some of them radiate a lot of heat.
 I included U6, the LM35, within the isolation box, sometimes with extended leads to properly measure the temperature.
 In the case of the Trimble, where I didn't make a footprint because it was too large, I mounted it on top of a little foam and connected the pins with short wires before I added a box on top of it.
+9. I have not used U7, the special chip that creates a 1Hz output from the 10MHz from the GPSDO yet.
+Info can be found here: http://www.leapsecond.com/pages/ppsdiv/ppsdiv.asm